-Nurcan B, Harpster J, Maston RA, Sacco, Jr. A, Sacco, Jr. A. Zeolite Crystal Growth Facility for Solution Crystal Growth on the International Space Station.
+Nurcan B, Harpster J, Maston RA, Sacco, Jr. A, Sacco, Jr. A, Sacco, Jr. A. Zeolite Crystal Growth Facility for Solution Crystal Growth on the International Space Station.
 Conference and Exhibit on International Space Station Utilization, Cape Canaveral, FL; 2001

 NASA Image: ISS005E19042 - This is a view of the Zeolite Crystal Growth (ZCG) experiment as part of EXpediting the PRocess of Experiments to the Space Station (EXPRESS) Rack 2 located in the U.S. Laboratory.
 The image was taken by an Expedition Five crewmember.